Saving & Spending Home & Auto

 Make sure you know the market value of your vehicle.
 Listing a car for too little will leave cash on the table.
 Listing it too high could prevent you from finding a buyer.

 Check websites to compare your car's value to similar vehicles.
+This will help you keep more cash in your wallet.
 A website like Kelley Blue Book is a great place to find the market value of your vehicle.

 Settling for a bad trade-in